zhangxiaosa/LPR/README.md

   - rust: 20 rust programs
   - js: 10 JavaScript programs
 - tools: tools used in LPR or for evaluation
-  - perses_deploy.jar: Perses tool
+  - perses_deploy.jar: Perses
-  - vulcan_deploy.jar: Vulcan tool
+  - vulcan_deploy.jar: Vulcan
-  - token_counter_deploy.jar: a token counter
+  - token_counter_deploy.jar: a token counter tool
-- precomputed_results: precomputed results for artifact evaluation (it is time-consuming and LLM-required to rerun the results, so we prepare some results)
+- precomputed_results: precomputed results for artifact evaluation.
+Since rerunning the results is time-consuming and requires access to LLMs, we have precomputed some results for convenience.

 ### Docker Environment Setup